 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

-August 1-7 is world breast feeding week!
-Many new moms are sometimes surprised and a little overwhelmed in realizing that breastfeeding does not necessarily come naturally, and one of the biggest learning curves for new moms is learning to breastfeed.
-As BIDMC Lactation Consultant, Sarah Massey says, "You may have taken a prenatal breastfeeding class, but your baby may not have been paying attention!"
+Many new parents are sometimes surprised and a little overwhelmed to realize that breastfeeding does not necessarily come naturally.
+Sarah Massey, RN, IBCLC, BIDMC lactation consultant says, “You may have taken a prenatal breastfeeding class, but your baby may not have been paying attention!”

-Typically, learning to breastfeed is a new skill for both mom and baby and in fact, most moms find a postpartum visit with a lactation consultant to be a necessity.
-At BIDMC, our labor and delivery and postpartum nurses are ready to assist you and your baby during your admission, but we know that a lot more learning happens after you leave our postpartum unit, and so we offer a free, drop in breastfeeding support group that meets Wednesdays from 12:00 noon - 1:30 pm in the 6 Feldberg Solarium.
-(Call the Parent Connection office at 617-667-2229 with any questions about our group.)
+Typically, learning to breastfeed is a new skill for both parent and baby.
+In fact, most new parents find a postpartum visit with a lactation consultant to be a necessity.
+At BIDMC, our labor and delivery and postpartum nurses are ready to assist you and your baby during your admission – but we know that a lot more learning happens after you leave the hospital.
+Many of your questions around breastfeeding can be addressed during our free postpartum, breastfeeding support group that meets every Wednesday from 12:00 - 1:30 pm on Zoom.
+Learn more and register here.

 - Babies don’t feed by the clock.
-Allow your baby to come off the breast on his/her own (typically between 10-30 minutes) before offering the other breast.
+Allow your baby to come off the breast on their own (typically between 10-30 minutes) before offering the other breast.

 - Newborns need to have between 8-12 feeding sessions in 24 hours.
 Some of these feedings are close together, and some are spaced a bit further apart.
 Newborn breastfeeding does not follow a fixed schedule.

 - Start feeding when you see the first feeding cues such as eye movements under the lids, stirring/stretching or making sucking motions.
 It’s best to start feeding when baby is calmest.
 Crying is the last feeding cue.